 Arab countries in general, and the Gulf countries and Saudi Arabia in particular, supported the Eritrean guerrillas from the 1960s to the 1990s on an ideological basis and allowed Eritrean refugees to enter and settle in the oil-rich countries…Eritreans could enter the country without a predefined job contract or prospective employer; the procedural burden of immigration registration was alleviated; and the public administration showed tolerance vis-à-vis undocumented migrants.

-Saudi Arabia and other the GCC countries had not (and has not) signed the Refugee Convention, and they did not award Eritreans refugee status or explicit asylum rights.
-Instead, their practice towards Eritreans can, according to Thiollet, be understood as an informal asylum policy that allowed Eritrean refugees to enter and settle in the oil-rich countries using labour-migration policies as an asylum policy by proxy.
+Saudi Arabia and other the GCC countries had not signed the Refugee Convention, and they did not award Eritreans refugee status or explicit asylum rights.
+Instead, their practice towards Eritreans can, according to H. Thiollet, be understood as an informal asylum policy that allowed Eritrean refugees to enter and settle in the oil-rich countries using labour-migration policies as an asylum policy by proxy.

 Saudi Arabia hosts almost the entire Eritrean migrant population in the GCC.
 In 2015, there were almost 100,000 Eritreans in the country.
 Sudan is another and considerably larger source – it indeed appears that it is the largest (please recall Figure 1) – of African mixed migrants and unrecognised refugees in the GCC.
 The civil war(s) in Sudan is considered to be among the most devastating armed conflicts in Africa.
 We have thus chosen to concentrate the remaining part of this section on the nexus of migrations from and war in this African country.
 The war between the North and the South – by far the most bloody of the Sudanese conflicts – lasted for more than two decades (1983-2005) and was subsequently followed by the civil war in South Sudan, which resulted in the displacement of more than a million people.
 Although Sudan has an abundance of natural resources, most notably oil, the war has devastated the country’s economy, which for years has made Sudan dependent on foreign aid.